Last updated in October 2018

 Since 2004, Sino-German relations have therefore been described as a “strategic partnership in global responsibility”.
 Relations were upgraded to a “comprehensive strategic partnership” during President Xi Jinping’s state visit to Germany at the end of March 2014.
 Regular intergovernmental consultations have been held since 2011, most recently in July 2018.
 These are attended by German and Chinese Cabinet members and presided over by the two countries’ Heads of Government.

-In addition, there are a total of more than 80 dialogue mechanisms in place, many of them at senior government level: between line ministers, state secretaries and government agency heads.
-Important formats for coordinating policy are the strategic dialogues on foreign and security policy between the German and Chinese Foreign Ministers and the high-level dialogue on financial policy between the two countries’ Finance Ministers and central bank heads.
+In addition, there are a total of more than 80 dialogue mechanisms in place, many of them at senior government level: between line ministers, state secretaries, director-generals and government agency heads.
+Important formats for coordinating policy are the Strategic Dialogue on Foreign and Security Policy between the German and Chinese Foreign Ministers and the high-level dialogue on financial policy between the two countries’ Finance Ministers and central bank heads.

 Rule of law dialogue and human rights dialogue

 Sino-German dialogue on the rule of law dates back to the agreement reached in November 1999 by Germany’s then Federal Chancellor Gerhard Schröder and China’s then Premier Zhu Rongji.
 It is designed to offer a long-term approach to developing the rule of law and implementing human rights in China.
-The rule of law dialogue is coordinated on the German side by the Federal Ministry of Justice and Consumer Protection (BMJV), and on the Chinese side by the State Council’s Legislative Affairs Office (LAO).
+The rule of law dialogue is coordinated on the German side by the Federal Ministry of Justice and Consumer Protection (BMJV), and on the Chinese side by the Ministry of Justice (MOJ).

 A symposium is held once a year at which German and Chinese Government representatives and experts debate a topical legal issue.
-The last Sino-German Rule of Law Symposium took place in China in May 2017 and was presided over by then Justice Minister Heiko Maas and Minister Song Dahan of the State Council’s Legislative Affairs Office.
-The subject of the symposium was insolvency law.
+The last Sino-German Rule of Law Symposium took place in Germany in August 2018 and was presided over by Justice and Consumer Protection Minister Katarina Barley and Chinese Minister of Justice Fu Zhenghua.
+The subject of the symposium was the development of a state system of legal services.

 The insights and ideas gained from this dialogue have had an impact on the development of legal norms in China, thus supporting the Chinese Government’s efforts to enforce legal norms in specific areas.

 The most recent dialogue on human rights was held in Berlin and Traunstein from 6 to 9 November 2016.
-The talks focused on implementing the rule of law (in particular access to lawyers and their rights), restrictions on freedom of speech and of the press, the use of torture and the human rights situation in Tibet, including individual cases.
+The talks focused on implementing the rule of law, in particular access to lawyers and the rights of lawyers, restrictions on freedom of speech and of the press, the use of torture and the human rights situation in Tibet, including individual cases.

 Bilateral trade between the two countries reached 186.6 billion euros in 2017.
 This made China Germany’s most important trading partner for the second consecutive year, ahead of the Netherlands (177.3 billion euros) and the United States (172.6 billion euros).
 During the same year, Germany exported goods worth 86.2 billion euros to China, making it the third-largest buyer of German exports, after the United States (111.5 billion euros) and France (105.2 billion euros).
 With imports from Germany totalling 100.5 billion euros in 2017, China was the largest importer of German goods, followed by the Netherlands (91.4 billion euros) and France (64.2 billion euros).
 (All figures sourced from the Federal Statistical Office.)

 The transformation of China’s previously export-driven economy into one geared towards achieving sustainable, innovation-driven growth and strengthening domestic consumption offers great opportunities for German business.
-China is the third-biggest buyer of German exports, after the United States and France, and the most important market for German machinery worldwide.
-China is the world’s largest single market for automobiles.
+China is the most important market for German machinery worldwide and the world’s largest single market for automobiles.
 In 2017, the Volkswagen Group alone sold 4.18 million vehicles in China.
 In no other country are more German vehicle parts sold.
 In 2016, German exports of electronic goods to China amounted to 11.3 billion euros, while in the same year sales of machinery totalled 15.1 billion euros and exports of motor vehicles/land vehicles were worth 19.9 billion euros.

 In China, a detailed investment catalogue for foreign companies specifies for each market segment whether and in what form foreign investment is welcome.
-It contains a detailed list of sectors that can be classified in one of three categories: 1. prohibited, 2. permitted under certain conditions or 3. worthy of support.
-All non-listed projects are in principle permitted.
+It contains a detailed list of sectors that can be classified in one of three categories: 1. prohibited, 2. permitted under certain conditions (usually in the form of a joint venture controlled by the Chinese side) or 3. worthy of support (usually in the form of a joint venture controlled by the foreign side).
+All non-listed projects are in principle permitted, including wholly foreign-funded ventures (without the joint venture requirement).
 The catalogue does not, however, contain any legally binding or definitive requirements.
 A revised version of the Foreign Investment Industrial Guidance Catalogue entered into force in September 2017.
 However, it fails to provide major improvements for German investors.
 Market access restrictions in China, compared with those in the European Union, remain, on the whole, asymmetrical, putting foreign investors at a disadvantage.

 A German-Chinese bilateral investment protection agreement has been in place since 2005.
 This agreement is intended to regulate the overall conditions for mutual investment and create a level playing field for investors on both sides.
 In November 2013, negotiations began on a comprehensive investment agreement between the European Union and China, which besides regulating investment protection is also designed to improve market access.
 The negotiations are still continuing.